 The Monostatic Sounding Mode field indicates whether the sounding phase of the coordinated monostatic sensing instance is performed in sequential or parallel mode.
 A value of 1 indicates the sequential mode, a value of 0 indicates the parallel mode.
 This field is reserved when the Sensing Type is not set to the Coordinated Monostatic.

 The Num of TX Beams in Instance field indicates the number of TX beams to be used in the next DMG Sensing instance.
-This field is reserved in the last DMG Sensing instance.
+The Num of TX Beams in Instance field in the last instance of a burst indicates the number of TX beams to be used in the first instance of the next burst.

 The Num of Repeat in Instance field indicates the number of times to repeat the transmission in the next DMG Sensing instance.
-This field is reserved in the last DMG Sensing instance.
+The Num of Repeat in Instance field in the last instance of a burst indicates the number of times to repeat the transmission in the first instance of the next burst.

 9.3.1.25.6 DMG Sensing Response